Farihal/Improvement-of-Motor-Efficiency-Thesis/Important points for consideration.md

-##  Primary Focus
-Focus on designing electrical machines to produce torque efficiently rather than focusing on producing power

 ##  Sizing of electrical machines using torque/rotor volume & gap stress
 Machines are primarily sized for rated torque capability (not power).